andrewdmontgomery/XProtectGit/README.md

 XProtectWatch
 -------------
 This a tool to copy the XProtect.plist file whenever it changes via a User LaunchAgents.
-This is not a managment system for XProtect.
+This is not a management system for XProtect.

 Copy the files as needed:

 *	/usr/local/bin/watchProtect.sh
 *	~/Library/LaunchAgents/com.stonyrivertech.XProtect.plist

-Be sure to chmod +x /usr/local/bin/watchProtect.sh so it's an executable script and that the plist permisions are ```rw-r--r--  1 username  staff```
+Be sure to chmod +x /usr/local/bin/watchProtect.sh so it's an executable script and that the plist permissions are ```rw-r--r--  1 username  staff```

 Once the files are copied to your computer in the correct locations you can load the LaunchDaemon via: